 Learning opportunities How these ideas are assessed a. demonstrate knowledge of diverse patterns and similarities of thought, values, and beliefs as manifest in different cultures; This course is interdisciplinary in its approach.
 Students examine diversity through sociological, anthropological, and psychological lenses.
-All of these ideas are assessed through two major projects associated with this class and EFRT 401 Human Development and Learning, b. understand the extent to which cultural differences influence the interpretation and expression of events, ideas, and experiences; This course looks at race, class and gender and how those traits influence a person's participation in the world and in schools in particular.
-The course looks at the Secondary and K-12.
-These two courses are taught together as a blended seminar.
-The first project is a digital ethnography that examines the socioc. understand the extent to which cultural differences influence the interactions between individuals and/or groups; growth of social theories of learning and development from functionalism to conflict theory to interpretivism and how they developed over time. cultural context and its influence on students' participation in school and learning.
-The second project is a case study of learning that d. examine different cultures through their various expressions; and/or The course introduces students to the impact of race, class, and gender on students participation looks closely at stages of development, achievement motivation, and the role of e. possess the skills necessary for interaction with someone from a different culture or cultural group. in educational settings both in and out of school.
-The course focuses on an asset model of communication and interpretation. context in learning and development.
+All of these ideas are assessed through a major project associated with this class and EFRT 459 The Professional Educator.
+These two courses b. understand the extent to which cultural differences influence the interpretation and expression of events, ideas, and experiences; This course looks at race, class and gender and how those traits influence a person's participation in the world and in schools in particular.
+The course looks at the are taught together as a blended seminar.
+The project involves a thorough analysis of an educational issue and its impact on various sociocultural c. understand the extent to which cultural differences influence the interactions between individuals and/or groups; growth of social theories of learning and development from functionalism to conflict theory to interpretivism and how they developed over time. groups.
+It involves aspects of the digital ethnography conducted earlier in the professional education sequence as well as a closer d. examine different cultures through their various expressions; and/or The course introduces students to the impact of race, class, and gender on students participation look at attempts to address the issue throughout the history of American Public Education. e. possess the skills necessary for interaction with someone from a different culture or cultural group. in educational settings both in and out of school.
+The course focuses on an asset model of communication and interpretation.